Kitware/minerva/docs/index.rst

 What is Minerva?
 ----------------

-Minerva is an open source platform for geospatial visualization using `Girder`_ as it's datastore.
+Minerva is an open source platform for geospatial visualization using `Girder`_ as its datastore.

 Glossary
 --------